simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 Composition is better because it follows the single responsibility pattern, it is more readable, more testable and easier to understand.

 Angular has a great Dependency Injection system that we can use to create singletons.
 But we can also create instances of a dependency on all the different component levels which gives us a lot of flexibility.
+In our opinion, it's better to use composition over inheritance.

 We can provide a dependency:
 - As a singleton: with `providedIn: 'root'`